N.B. English translation is for convenience purposes only

 Purchases may be made of as many shares that the Company's holding does not exceed 10 percent of all shares of the Company.
 Purchases shall be made on Nasdaq Stockholm at a price within the current registered price interval being the interval between the highest bid and lowest ask price.
 Payment shall be made in cash.

 Transfer of shares may take place on Nasdaq Stockholm at a price within the current registered price range, and beyond Nasdaq Stockholm, with or without deviation from the shareholders preferential rights and with or without provisions in kind or by set-off rights and other conditions, to be used as full or part payment for acquisition of companies or businesses.
 Transfer may be made of all or part of the Company's holding of treasury shares at the time of the Board's resolution.

 The purpose of the authorisation is to enable the Board to adjust and improve the capital structure of the Company in order to create increased shareholder value and to dispose of shares in connection with financing of any company and business acquisitions by paying all or part of the purchase price with the Company's treasury shares.
-In the latter case, the Company may, for example, use the shares held in treasury for acquiring a company through the payment of the purchase price and thereby create a greater community of interest between the seller and the Company in its future operations, but without the result in dilution for existing shareholders.
+In the latter case, the Company may for example, when acquiring a company, use the shares held in treasury as payment of the purchase price and thereby creating a greater community of interest between the seller and the Company in its future operations, without diluting the existing shareholders’ holdings.